A Single Friendly Guide to Christmas Services

 Only 40% of single people said they like to attend church on Christmas morning.
 Sometimes this is because the focus on children can be painful, or it can be hard to sit alone surrounded by family groups.

 After the service, most people understandably want to rush home to cook Christmas lunch or get back to their festivities!
-This can be hard for those who don’t have any plans.
+This can be difficult for those who don’t have any plans.
 It could help to have someone on the door to connect with anyone leaving the service alone.
-You could also connect people to offer lifts to anyone who can’t get to church without public transport.
+You could also connect people to offer lifts to those who can’t get to church without public transport.
 Having someone to arrive and leave with can make the service much more enjoyable.

 We hope that this resource helps you plan something that everyone can connect with this Christmas.
 We also have lots of ideas on how your church can ensure everyone has someone to spend Christmas with.
 Check out our other Christmas resources here.